 Long-distance calls through VoIP phone numbers also tend to have lower rates.
 You can get unlimited calls to the United States or Canada for free with OpenPhone.

 To manage calls to and from a regular phone number, you have to be by your device at all times.
 If you have a desk phone, you might miss important calls if you head out of the office, since they lack portability.
-Even if your team has smartphones, which are certainly mobile, they may not be the most convenient option when team members are already using their computer to complete tasks.
+Even if your team has smartphones, which are certainly mobile, they may not be the most convenient option when team members are already using their computers to complete tasks.

 VoIP phone numbers allow you to work on whatever device is most convenient for you, even when you’re on the go (so you can even have multiple numbers on one phone).
 As long as you have internet service, you’re all set.